Eric Tomlinson: New York Jets

 Tomlinson was signed by the New York Jets off the Texans' practice squad on November 5, 2016.

 On September 10, 2017, Tomlinson recorded his first official receiving statistics in the season opener.
 He had two receptions for 25 yards in the 21–12 loss to the Buffalo Bills.
 On October 29, 2017, Tomlinson scored his first career touchdown on a 20-yard pass from Josh McCown in a game against the Atlanta Falcons.

 In the 2018 season, Tomlinson played in 15 games with 12 starts, recording eight receptions for 72 yards before being placed on injured reserve on December 27, 2018.

 On March 19, 2019, the Jets re-signed Tomlinson.
 He was released on August 31, 2019.

-New York Giants
+New York Giants (first stint)

 On September 1, 2019, Tomlinson was claimed off waivers by the New York Giants.
 He was waived on September 24.

 New England Patriots

 On October 15, 2019, Tomlinson signed with the New England Patriots.
 In his debut game, he recorded one catch for one yard against his former team, the New York Jets.
 On October 29, 2019, Tomlinson was released by the Patriots.